Despina675/VoiceRecognition-friend/README.md

 # Voice Assistant in Python 🎙️🤖

 This is a fun, voice-activated Python assistant that listens, understands, and responds to your voice commands using the power of speech recognition and text-to-speech technologies.
 It's like having a mini-JARVIS on your machine!
+Ideal for when you get bored.
+It also plays my favorite song! 😇

 ## Features 🚀